rurban/perl-hash-stats/README.md

 [LMDB_File](http://search.cpan.org/dist/LMDB_File/) or at least AnyDBM_File, otherwise you'll get a hell lot of collisions.

+perl5 should use prime number sized hash tables to reduce collisions in the average case.
+For 32bit the primes can be stored in a constant table as in glibc.

 Number of collisions with CRC32
 ------------------------------
+CRC32 is a good and fast hash function, on SSE4 intel processors or armv7 and armv8 it costs just a few cycles.

 | collisions|     count |
 |:---------:|----------:|